EnergyCube/RolePlay_Notes/README.md

 ## 📖 Notes
 ![image](https://raw.githubusercontent.com/EnergyCube/RolePlay_Notes/main/screenshots/tek_hub.png)\
-This project was developed as part of a hub project at Epitech.
+This project was developed as part of a hub project at Epitech (Tek 1).

 ## 🌐 Setup the Server